Visualizing Privacy-Relevant Data Flows in Android Applications: Implementation

 \subsection{Visualizer}

-Users upload an APK in SliceViz, and Visualizer's user interface (\textbf{A.1}) processes user requests and executes the Slicing Engine (\textcircled{B}) with selected command-line options.
+Users upload an APK in SliceViz, and Visualizer's user interface (\textbf{A.1}) processes user requests and executes the Slicing Engine (\textbf{\textcircled{B}}) with selected command-line options.
 The user interface (\textbf{A.1}) uses D3.js~\cite{d3.js}, a JavaScript library for visualizing data.
 D3.js offers customization, scalability, flexibility and operates at a low level while creating complex and dynamic visualization~\cite{d3paper}.

-Once the Slicing Engine completes its execution, Visualizer consumes the text files generated by the Slicing Engine (~\textcircled{B} in Figure~\ref{fig:workflow}).
+Once the Slicing Engine completes its execution, Visualizer consumes the text files generated by the Slicing Engine (\textbf{\textcircled{B}} in \Cref{fig:workflow}).
 It parses them and visualizes the program slices as graphs, rendering key components such as metadata, nodes, edges, and other attributes on the screen (\textbf{A.2}).

-Users can then select a program slice to view its graphical visualization in SliceViz (workflow shown in Figure~\ref{fig:integratedworkflow}).
-The visualized graph (cf.~Figure~\ref{fig:roidsecslice}) allows users to check documentation of the data source and offers other documentation explaining the risk-based classification of data.
+Users can then select a program slice to view its graphical visualization in SliceViz (workflow shown in \Cref{fig:integratedworkflow}).
+The visualized graph allows users to check documentation of the data source and offers other documentation explaining the risk-based classification of data. \Cref{fig:combined} illustrates how SliceViz presents program slices in both Java and Jimple views.
+At this stage, the figure is introduced as an integrated example; each view (cf.~\Cref{fig:first} and \Cref{fig:second}) will be discussed in more detail in \Cref{subsec_PrivacyBasedSlicingEngine}.
+For brevity, we illustrate a simplified program slice example in this paper (cf.~\Cref{fig:combined}); more complex cases can be found in the accompanying artifact\footnote{\href{https://doi.org/10.5281/zenodo.15487436}{https://doi.org/10.5281/zenodo.15487436}}.

-\textbf{Early experiments -- SliceViz.} The first implementation of SliceViz composed only of a simple UI, the Slicing Engine (\textcircled{B}) and the Jimple view.
+\textbf{Early experiments -- SliceViz.} The first implementation of SliceViz composed only of a simple UI, the Slicing Engine (\textbf{\textcircled{B}}) and the Jimple View.
 For an initial assessment of the viability of our approach we conducted two pilot studies (involving 10 and 6 participants, respectively) to evaluate the usability of SliceViz.
 While participants found the visualized program slices to be more efficient than manual code inspection, those unfamiliar with Jimple struggled to interpret the graphs generated by SliceViz.
 Additionally, visualizations with more than 50 nodes became challenging to interpret, due to increased cognitive load, as proven by Yoghourdjian et al.~\cite{cognitiveload}.
-Since Jimple breaks down each Java statement into multiple statements, the Jimple view resulted in larger slices.
+Since Jimple breaks down each Java statement into multiple statements, the Jimple View resulted in larger slices.